adgang/react-typescript-snowpack/README.md

 * Now add a div in html page with an id.
 * Make ReactDom take control of this div's render.

+## 8. Get jsx/tsx working

+* Now lets get react templates working.
+We first rename the ts file as tsx and the app still works.
+Snowpack seems to handle the tsx pages well.
+* However if we change the text to be rendered to a jsx/tsx template, we will see an error in the page: `Uncaught ReferenceError: React is not defined`.
+The error message is helpful and it seems that an import of `React` in the tsx file is what it takes for the page to run.